ClementBM/clementbm.github.io/naatation/index.md

 The following image is a screenshot of the add-on sidebar:
 ![Screenshot of the document's add-on](addon-screenshot.png)

-This add-on enables NAAT's voluteers to structure the information inside textual summaries of the climate trials.
+This add-on enables NAAT's volunteers to structure the information inside textual summaries of the climate trials.
 One can edit trial's attributes by selecting a piece of text and then click on the desired attribute in the add-on's sidebar.
 The user may also export the informed attributes in a given spreadsheet.

 ## Privacy Policy